-- b.
-Driver license, if applicable and available - c.
-U. S. Citizenship and Immigration Services (USCIS) alien registration card, if applicable - d.
+- a.
+Proof of citizenship, legal residency, or authorization to work. - b.
 Public assistance documentation, if applicable; e.g., records of Temporary Assistance for Needy Families (TANF) or food stamps.
 If this documentation discloses that the applicant offered enrollment has a disability, and the AC plans to send the documentation to the center rather than having the applicant take it with him or her, the following requirements apply: - 1.
 It must be placed in a separate "health records file," and until it is sent, it must be stored separately from all other documents related to the applicant. - 2.
 Hard copies of the documentation must be transmitted in sealed envelopes. - 3.
-Access to the documentation must be strictly limited, as explained in Appendix 607. - e.
-Medical insurance card, if applicable - f.
+Access to the documentation must be strictly limited, as explained in Appendix 607. - c.
+Medical insurance card, if applicable - d.
 Immunization records.
-The transmission, storage, and confidentiality requirements described in Appendix 607 apply to these records. - g.
-Release entitled "Right to Use Photographic Likeness or Moving Images," signed by the applicant offered enrollment, or by a parent or legal guardian if applicant is a minor (see Appendix 601, Student Rights to Privacy and Disclosure of Information) - h.
+The transmission, storage, and confidentiality requirements described in Appendix 607 apply to these records. - e.
+Release entitled "Right to Use Photographic Likeness or Moving Images," signed by the applicant offered enrollment, or by a parent or legal guardian if applicant is a minor (see Appendix 601, Student Rights to Privacy and Disclosure of Information) - f.
 Form entitled, "Job Corps Informed Consent to Receive Mental Health and Wellness Treatment" signed by the applicant offered enrollment, or by a parent or legal guardian if the applicant is an unemancipated minor (see Exhibit 1-4).